r3dspace/home-lab/docker-compose/wireguard/README.md

 **---**

 ## Setup (Script)
-Setup a WG (Wireguard) Docker container using a script.
+Setup a WG (Wireguard) Docker container using a script.</br>
+This script will create and place the WG dir. into /opt/docker, as well as create the docker network for you.

 **---**